 Dark Souls III - Review

-If you've read my Initial Impressions on it, or just watched all the YouTube videos of my experience with it, it should come as no surprise that I'm pretty pleased with the game as a whole.
-Though, now that I've completed it and can look back on it as a whole, I have some new opinions and thoughts about the overall package.
+If you've read my Initial Impressions on it, it should come as no surprise that I'm pretty pleased with the game as a whole.
+Though, now that I've completed it and can look back on it, I have some new opinions and thoughts about the overall package.

 Story

 If what I just said makes no sense and means nothing to you, don't worry, that's how Dark Souls does its thing.
-There's this deep, rich lore taking place in the background and it is there for those who seek it out, but it is also relatively inconsequential to the action of the game.
-For someone who has been invested in the series and its lore from the start, like myself, it makes all the difference that the world be flushed out with credible and tasteful writing, or just some sort of meaningful backstory motivation.
+There's this deep, rich lore taking place in the background and it is there for those who seek it out, but it is also relatively inconsequential to the game's action.
+For someone who has been invested in the series and its lore from the start, like me, it makes all the difference that the world be flushed out with credible and tasteful writing or just some sort of meaningful backstory motivation.

 I'm happy to report that Dark Souls III meets my expectations of building an interesting, cohesive world.
 It also has some of the best writing I've seen in the series.
 If you're at all familiar with how the Souls games have done their story-telling, you know that a majority of the lore and plot is gathered through item descriptions, brief dialogues with the few disheartened NPCs of the world, and postulation about these items and people based where you encounter them.
 A significant chunk of the story in the Souls games is written in the player's own head through assumption and speculation as to why you might have found something somewhere with a description about someone.
 For example, Why was this particular shield, which belonged to a member of the Dark Wraiths, in a church of a small town filled with slug-people?
 Was the owner a slug person, or did the slug people kill him?